sailfishos-oneplus5/important/BUILDING.md

 HA_BUILD $ hybris-patches/apply-patches.sh --mb && . build/envsetup.sh && breakfast $DEVICE && export USE_CCACHE=1
 ```

-**NOTE:** It's possible (and required before syncing again) to use `repo sync -l` to reset your cloned repos to their pre-patch states, however at the cost of losing **any and all** unsaved local changes!
+It's possible and **required before syncing again** to use `repo sync -l` to reset your cloned repos to their pre-patch states, however at the cost of losing **any and all** local-only changes!

 ## Building HAL parts